 Is it time for a new car?
 Is your car on its last wheels, or are you buying a car for the first time?
+Have you had you eye on the new honda range for a while?
 The financial crisis temporarily put a damper on millennials’ ability to purchase things like new cars and houses.
 Young people were building massive student loan debt to come out into a job market with no available jobs and this meant the number of millennials buying new cars was down.
 However, things might be looking up in that department, at least according to many recent stats and figures.

-If you’re planning to buy a new car, it can help to have a plan.
-Know how much you’re trying to save (for the entire car or for a down payment on a newer car) and also when you need to have the money.
+If you’re planning to buy a new car, it can help to have a plan, don’t forget that it’s not just the car you want but the accessorises that come with it.
+For example, if you want an suv, then maybe you are also thinking of buying floor mats for suv as well.
+Know what you want to get and know how much you’re trying to save (for the entire car or for a down payment on a newer car) and also when you need to have the money.
 Be as specific as possible with your savings goals.
 Know what you’re working toward and it will help you get there.
 In addition, here are four more tips to help you.

 Here are four tips to help you save for a new car:

-- Determine what type vehicle you want and when you plan to make your purchase.
-This will give you an idea of how much money you’ll need and how long you have to save it.
+- Determine what type vehicle you want and when you plan to make your purchase, check the specifics.
+This will give you an idea of how much money you’ll need, what your money will be going towards and how long you have to save it.
 Use this information to determine how much you need to save each payday in order to have the money available when you’re ready.

 - Reduce your expenses anyway you can.
 Start by downgrading your cable package and cut back on your utility bills.
 Start paying off any extra debts you have and put that money into savings each month.
 You can also reduce your daily spending to increase the amount of money you can save each payday.

 - Open a savings account specifically for your new car.
 Have all of the money that you want to save for the car sent directly to the savings account each payday.
 This way, it’s separated from the rest of your money so you’re not tempted to spend it instead of save it.